hermscoder/pterodactyle-panel/README.md

 ![Image](https://cdn.pterodactyl.io/site-assets/pterodactyl_v1_demo.gif)

 ## Why I created this fork

 I created this fork because I wanted to have the possibility to initialize the pterodactyle panel with specified nests and eggs.
+Basically a customizable seeder.

 ### How does it work?

 You need to bind the /srv/pterodactyl/seeders directory to you local directory and inside the seeders folder you must have a nests.json containing all the nests you want to create in a json format.

 Example of nests.json
-``

     {
 	    "nests": [
 	        {
 	            "name": "Counter Strike",
 	            "description": "Counter Strike servers of various types" },
 	        {
 	            "name": "Rust",
 	            "description": "Rust servers of various types"
 	        },
 	        {
 	            "name": "Grand Theft Auto",
 	            "description": "Grand Theft Auto servers of various types" },
 	        {
 	            "name": "Team Fortress",
 	            "description": "Team Fortress servers of various types" },
 	        {
 	            "name": "Minecraft",
 	            "description": "Minecraft servers of various types"
 	        },
 	        {
 	            "name": "The Duel",
 	            "description": "The Duel servers of various types" }
 	    ]
     }
-``

-Along with the JSON you need to create a eggs directory, that will contain one folder for each egg you want to be added.
-And inside this folder will be the pterodactyle JSON file for that egg.
+Along with the JSON you need to create the `eggs` directory, that will contain one folder for each nest and inside this folder will be the pterodactyle *JSON* file for the eggs you want imported.

+PS: the name of the folder should match the name of the nest on the *nests.json* (but lower case, and separated by dashes).

 So the directory structure will look something like this:

-/srv/pterodactyl/seeders/
     ├── nests.json
     └── eggs/
     ├── counter-strike/
     │ └── egg-counter-strike-global-offensive.json
     ├── minecraft/
     │ └── egg-forge-minecraft.json
     │ └── egg-vanilla-minecraft.json
     └── ...
+  */srv/pterodactyl/seeders/ directory*

+ So for the nest:

+    {
+       "name": "Counter Strike",
+       "description": "Counter Strike servers of various types" },

+The folder that will hold all the eggs from this nest will be:

+    ├── counter-strike/

 ## Documentation